St. Louis couple pulls firearms on protesters cutting through their private street

 Couple that brandished firearms speaks out

 Property records obtained by CNN confirm the two own the property.
-St Louis Streets Dept confirmed to CNN Portland Place is a private street.
+The St Louis Streets Department confirmed to CNN that Portland Place is a private street.

 Firearms were brandished, pointed at protesters